Azathothas/Stars/README.md

 - [alebcay/awesome-shell](https://github.com/alebcay/awesome-shell) – A curated list of awesome command-line frameworks, toolkits, guides and gizmos.
 Inspired by awesome-php.
 - [allanlw/svg-cheatsheet](https://github.com/allanlw/svg-cheatsheet) – A cheatsheet for exploiting server-side SVG processors.
 - [alrra/browser-logos](https://github.com/alrra/browser-logos) – 🗂 High resolution web browser logos
-- [amwalding/wireshark_profiles](https://github.com/amwalding/wireshark_profiles) – Here is my Wireshark Profiles repository.
-These ZIP files contain profiles that can be added to your Wireshark configuration to speed up troubleshooting and packet analysis in Wireshark.
-Please support my work - see the readme.
 - [anderspitman/awesome-tunneling](https://github.com/anderspitman/awesome-tunneling) – List of ngrok/Cloudflare Tunnel alternatives and other tunneling software and services.
 Focus on self-hosting.
 - [aquasecurity/cloud-security-remediation-guides](https://github.com/aquasecurity/cloud-security-remediation-guides) – Security Remediation Guides
 - [arainho/awesome-api-security](https://github.com/arainho/awesome-api-security) – A collection of awesome API Security tools and resources.
 The focus goes to open-source tools and resources that benefit all the community.